Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

   `I-I bought that ch-ch-ch-chair yesterday.`

-- Repetitions:
+- One word repetitions:

-  `I went- I went to the bank last Friday.`
+  `I went- went to the bank last Friday.`

 - Spelling: